08.30–10.00

 12.00–14.00

-Lunch / exhibition / skills zone
+Lunch / exhibition / skills zones

 14.00–14.10

-Welcome and introduction to afternoon sessions
+Welcome, introduction to afternoon sessions

 Paul Vaughan, deputy director, Primary Care Nursing and NextGen Nurse, NHS England